 Mrs. Brodie is a mother of two amazing children who loves to travel.
 She had the opportunity to live and teach in Tokyo, London, Halifax, The Greater Toronto Area, and now Vancouver.
 Mrs. Brodie enjoys cooking, reading, theatre, and hiking.
 She is very much looking forward to exploring the trails of her new city and province.
 Mrs. Brodie is absolutely thrilled to have been given the opportunity to become a member of the VHA community and she is looking forward to meeting, working, and learning with this amazing team!

-With the experience of working with children and families as an Early Childhood Educator for over 18 years, Vida is very excited to be a part of the VHA team.
+With the experience of working with children and families as an Early Childhood Educator for over 20 years, Vida is very excited to be a part of the VHA team.
 She has taught ECE courses and facilitated practicum students as an ECE college instructor for over 10 years.
 She has a strong philosophy regarding the importance of a child’s healthy development in their early years and its impact on their life.
 At the present, Vida is also teaching ECE courses part-time in Vancouver Community College.

 Vida has two grown up children, and enjoys spending time with her family, cooking, reading, listening to music, and writing poetry in Farsi.

-Ms. Wilson is delighted to be a part of the VHA family for her sixth year as the Grade 2 and 3 teacher.
-After obtaining her Bachelor of Education degree from Brandon University in Manitoba, Ms. Wilson began her teaching career and has done so with great enjoyment for the past twenty years.
+Ms. Wilson is delighted to be a part of the VHA family for her tenth year as the Grade 2 and 3 teacher.
+After obtaining her Bachelor of Education degree from Brandon University in Manitoba, Ms. Wilson began her teaching career and has done so with great enjoyment for the past twenty-three years.
 She taught for 9 years in the public school system in Manitoba, then upon moving to B.C. in 2009, she taught at Richmond Jewish Day School for 3 years before joining VHA.
 Throughout her teaching career she has been on numerous committees at the school, district and provincial level.
 Ms. Wilson had always wanted to teach ever since she was a young child.
 Once her own children started school, she took the opportunity to go to university and pursue her desire to become a teacher.

 Ms. Wilson resides in Richmond and enjoys reading, walking, biking, crocheting, spending time with family and friends, and almost anything that involves being outdoors.